LSST: from Science Drivers to Reference Design and Anticipated Data Products: FROM SCIENCE DRIVERS TO REFERENCE DESIGN

 \subsection{System Design Trade-offs}

-We note that the Pan-STARRS project (Kaiser et al. 2002), with similar science goals as LSST, has adopted a distributed aperture design, where the total system \'etendue is a sum of \'etendue values for an array of small telescopes (the prototype PS1 telescope has an \'etendue of 1/24$^{th}$ of the LSST's \'etendue).
+We note that the Pan-STARRS project \citep{2002SPIE.4836..154K,2010SPIE.7733E..0EK}, with similar science goals as LSST, envisions a distributed aperture design, where the total system \'etendue is a sum of \'etendue values for an array of small 1.8 m telescopes\footnote{The first of these telescopes, PS1, has been operational for some time \citep{2016arXiv161205560C}, and has an \'etendue 1/24$^{th}$ that of LSST. }.
 Similarly, the LSST system could perhaps be made as two smaller copies with 6m mirrors, or 4 copies with 4m mirrors, or 16 copies with 2m mirrors.
-Each of these clones would have to have its own 3 Gigapixel camera (see below), and given the added risk and complexity (e.g., data processing), the monolithic design seems advantageous for a system with such a large \'etendue as LSST.
+Each of these clones would have to have its own 3 Gigapixel camera (see below), and given the added risk and complexity (e.g., maintenance, data processing), the monolithic design seems advantageous for a system with such a large \'etendue as LSST.

 It is informative to consider the tradeoffs that would be required for a system with a smaller aperture, if the science requirements were to be maintained.
 For this comparison, we consider a four-telescope version of the Pan-STARRS survey (PS4).
-With an \'etendue about 6 times smaller than that of LSST (effective diameters of 6.5m and 3.0m, and a field-of-view area of 9.6 deg$^2$ vs. 7.2 deg$^2$), and all observing conditions being equal, the PS4 system could in principle use an identical cadence as that of LSST.
+With an \'etendue about 6 times smaller than that of LSST (effective diameters of 6.4 m and 3.0 m, and a field-of-view area of 9.6 deg$^2$ vs. 7.2 deg$^2$), and all observing conditions being equal, the PS4 system could in principle use a cadence identical to that of LSST.
 The main difference in the datasets would be a faint limit shallower by about 1 mag in a given survey lifetime.
-As a result, for Euclidean populations the sample sizes would go down by a factor of 4, while for shallower populations (e.g., galaxies around redshift of 1) the samples would be smaller by about a factor 2-3.
-The distance limits for nearby sources, such as Milky Way stars, would drop to 60\% of their corresponding LSST values, and the NEO completeness level mandated by the U.S. Congress would not be reached.
+As a result, for Euclidean populations the sample sizes would go down by a factor of 4, while for populations of objects with a shallower slope of the number-magnitude relation (e.g., galaxies around redshift of 1) the samples would be smaller by a factor 2--3.
+The distance limits for nearby sources, such as Milky Way stars, would drop to 60\% of their corresponding LSST values, and the NEO completeness level mandated by the U.S.\ Congress would not be reached.